 Google's timing couldn't be more strategic.
 While OpenAI focuses on reasoning models and Microsoft pushes Copilot integration, Google is betting on autonomous agents as the next frontier.
 Industry analysts have long predicted that AI assistants would evolve from answering questions to actually executing tasks - Google appears to be the first major player to ship this vision at scale.

 The audio capabilities are getting personality injections too.
 Gemini Live can now switch between languages mid-conversation, adjust its speaking speed and tone on command, or even roleplay characters.
-These features position Google's AI as more conversational and adaptable than competitors like Alexa or Siri.
+These features position Google's AI as more conversational and adaptable than competitors like Amazon's Alexa or Apple's Siri.